zhezengzz/academic/content/authors/admin/_index.md

   url: https://samueli.ucla.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include probabilistic inference, probabilistic graphical models, knowledge compilation, and formal methods.
+bio: My research interests lie in the intersection of machine learning (tractable probabilistic modeling, statistical relational learning, graphical models, Bayesian deep learning, kernel and non-parametric methods) and formal methods.

 # Interests to show in About widget
 interests: